 - All project bids must meet appropriate ethical approval and intellectual property agreement

-- The minimum expectation for receipt of an ADSHE Practitioner Project Award is a poster presentation at the ADSHE National Conference – but successful applicants may also consider a workshop proposal and/or submission of a paper for the Journal of Neurodiversity in Higher Education (ADSHE)
+- The minimum expectation for receipt of an ADSHE Practitioner Project Award is a poster presentation at the ADSHE Annual Conference, a workshop proposal and/or submission of a paper for the Journal of Neurodiversity in Higher Education (ADSHE)